 Bored kids are rarely easy to manage.
-And if kids are attempting to run the place, self-isolation could be a nightmare for both kids and parents alike.
-But alternatively self-isolating with kids at home could be a time when you can build closer relationships and create great memories... if you're smart about it.
+And if kids are attempting to run the place, self-isolation could be a nightmare, for both kids, and parents alike.
+But alternatively, self-isolating with kids at home, could be a time when you can build closer relationships and create great memories...
+If you're smart about it.

 But some of us can relate.